schnell-fw/tb-tls-demo/README.md

 Refer https://thingsboard.io/docs/pe/user-guide/mqtt-over-ssl/ for details about generating server side keys using openssl and configuring the tb-server for SSL

 ## Client Side Settings (TLS node)
-Client side certificate and key pair is generated using openssl Create a device (named as dev-02-tls) in the above said local tb-server instance.
-Application port for tb-server is 8080 Select the device-credential-type as x.509 certificate.
+Client side certificate and key pair is generated using openssl.
+Create a device (named as dev-02-tls) in the above said local tb-server instance.
+Application port for tb-server is 8080.
+Select the device-credential-type as x.509 certificate.
 Copy the contents of the client side public key in cert.pem file and paste it as device credential in tb-server.

 Now open node-red and simulate a node with secured mqtt connection.
 No need to provide mqtt username and password.
 In the TLS Configuration, provide the path to client-public-key (cert.pem), client-private-key (key.pem) and server-public-key (server.pem).
-These keys are available in the "../keys" folder in this project
+These keys are available in the "../keys" folder in this project.
 Uncheck the option "verify server certificate" since this server-public-key is self-signed

 Start node-red.